-Fun story: even though I still have a business page, I deleted my personal Facebook page after this random stalker decided to brazenly steal a bunch of my games, slather them with ads, put them on the App Store, call them his own, and create a truly bizarre “attack page” on the internet in an attempt to ruin my reputation after I successfully got the games taken down.
+Fun story: even though I still have a business page, I deleted my personal Facebook page this year after a stalker decided to brazenly steal a bunch of my games, slather them with ads, put them on the App Store, claim them as his own, and create a truly bizarre “attack page” on the internet in an attempt to ruin my reputation after I successfully got the games taken down.
 He tried to use my Facebook profile image on the attack page and ended up posting the wrong person’s photo.
-He also sent fake messages under my name using a spoofed email (I setup DKIM/SPF in response) and he signed my business emails up to hundreds of spam/adult websites (I’ll give him credit, that was a nice touch and I learned some things).
+He also sent fake messages under my name using a spoofed email and he signed my business emails up to hundreds of spam/adult websites (I’ll give him credit, that was a nice touch and I learned some things).

 Online Income Report

 It’s been a good year for me.
 Here’s an insight into how my online business performed in 2018:

 In 2018, I earned a total of $107,312 USD solely online ($535,352 all-time total).

 What a surreal result – 2018 was such an incredible year for my online business and I couldn’t be happier.
 I consider this my best annual result ever, even though I technically earned more money online in 2016 ($129,241 USD).
 But exchange rates have shifted heavily since then and my income for 2016 included $30K worth of fundraising for Kingfall which isn’t as impressive as this year’s unadulterated $107,312 USD total ($149,501 Australian Dollars in my local currency).

-When I can afford to be generous, I try my best to ensure that is reflected in my business.
+When I can afford to be generous, I want that to be reflected across my business.